glitchct/Advanced-Optimized/README.md

 > Please Update to the newest Version for more improvments.
 Current New version 1.4.1 Release

-**Advanced Optimized works with AMD Vega, RDNA Instruction Set / Nvidia GT, GTX, RTX**
+**Advanced Optimized works with AMD Vega, RDNA / Navi 1-3 | nVidia GeForce, GT, GTX, RTX**

 **Performance**